Tyler Reddick: 2024: Regular Season Winner, and fight for the Championship

 Reddick started the 2024 season with a 29th-place DNF at the 2024 Daytona 500.
-He scored his first win of the season at Talladega by overtaking Brad Keselowski on the final stretch after Keselowski spun Michael McDowell and triggered a multi-car crash.
-During the 2024 Goodyear 400 Reddick, walled by Chris Buescher in a fight for the win, dove to Buescher’s left in Turn 3.
-Reddick drifted high and contacted Buescher, who had no choice but to bounce off the SAFER barrier to his right.
-Buescher unleashed his frustrations on Reddick with a shove and a stern discussion.
+Following top-five and top-ten finishes, he scored his first win of the season at Talladega by overtaking Brad Keselowski on the final stretch after Keselowski spun Michael McDowell and triggered a multi-car crash.
+This was not just Reddick's first win of the season, but also Michael Jordan's first appearance at one of his driver's wins, in which he began celebrating with the team.

+During the 2024 Goodyear 400, Reddick had a competitive car, sporting a throwback to former racer Tim Richmond.
+In this race, Reddick had a hard charge for the win with RFK Racing's Chris Buescher in a fight for the win.
+This fight for the win culminated in a dive to Buescher’s left in Turn 3.
+Reddick drifted high and came back up on the track into Buescher, who had no choice but to bounce off the SAFER barrier to his right.
+Following the race, Buescher unleashed his frustrations on Reddick with a shove and a stern discussion, saying "We don't have that sticker on right now!", in reference to the "Win and You're In" aspect of the Playoffs that required drivers to win to advance to the Playoffs.
 Reddick did not offer a defense for the contact and was apologetic after climbing out of his damaged No. 45 Toyota.
 He scored his second win of the season at Michigan.